cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 .. _Table of Nox sessions:

-The following tables gives an overview of the available Nox sessions:
+The following table gives an overview of the available Nox sessions:

 .. table:: Nox sessions
    :class: hypermodern-table